MartinSahlen/cloud-functions-python/README.md

 [![PyPI version](https://badge.fury.io/py/pycloudfn.svg)](https://badge.fury.io/py/pycloudfn)

+[NOTE]: This is a highly experimental (and proof of concept) library so do not expect all python packages to work flawlessly.
+Also, cloud functions are now (Summer 2018) rolling out native support for python3 in EAP so that also might be an option, check out the #functions channel on googlecloud-community.slack.com where the product managers hang around and open to help you out!

 # cloud-functions-python
 `py-cloud-fn` is a CLI tool that allows you to write and deploy [Google cloud functions](https://cloud.google.com/functions/) in pure python, supporting python 2.7 and 3.5
 (thanks to @MitalAshok for helping on the code compatibility).